z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_05_MultipleFiles.md

 zcc +zx -vn -startup=0 -clib=sdcc_iy text_main.c text_data.asm -o text -create-app
 ```

-The zcc tool recognises the ASM file and knows it has to be passed to the
+The *zcc* tool recognises the ASM file and knows it has to be passed to the
 assembler, as opposed to the C compiler.
-Once assembled, zcc links the assembly
+Once assembled, *zcc* links the assembly
 language into the application and makes its contents available to the C code.

 ### Makefiles

-Once a project gets to a reasonable size it makes sense to start using makefiles.
+Once a project gets to a reasonable size it makes sense to start using
-The SDCC compiler can be very slow, particularly when optimising, so deploying
+makefiles.
+The SDCC compiler can be very slow when optimising so deploying a
-a makefile can speed up builds quite considerably.
+makefile can speed up builds quite considerably.
 For this worked example we use
 the GNU *make* utility on Linux, although any variant can be used with a little
 tweaking.